ysimonson/node-bus/README.md

 Versions (tags)
 ===============

 * v0.1a - Long-polling support for the client, and functioning server.
 Chat example and the maintest test app.

 * v0.2a - Adding support for WebSocket graceful degradation to longpolling.

 * v0.3a - Major changes:
   * Moved communication logic into a separate project.
   * Added smart publishing (server only publishes to clients that have callbacks attached to the event)
   * Created a collaborative drawing example

+* v0.4a - Major changes:
+  * Increased performance in unsubscribing by using objects for storing subscription handlers rather than arrays.
+  * Modularized much of the code base so that subscription handling is shared between the client/server.
+  * Started work on transformers.